GES

 Inter-State Migration and Cooperative Mechanisms

-Article 19(1)(d) and (e) guarantee the right of citizens to move freely throughout India and to reside and settle in any part of India.
-These provisions, combined with Art 301 (free trade) and Art 261 (full faith and credit), create a unified national space.
-However, inter-state migration has raised governance challenges: differential state policies on welfare benefits, domicile-based reservation (Art 16(3) allows Parliament to prescribe residence requirements for employment), and linguistic tensions.
-The Interstate Migrant Workmen Act, 1979 (now subsumed under the Occupational Safety, Health and Working Conditions Code, 2020) provides for regulation of employment and conditions of service of inter-state migrant workers.
-The COVID-19 pandemic exposed the vulnerability of inter-state migrants, leading to the reverse migration crisis of 2020.
-Cooperative mechanisms beyond formal institutions include: bilateral agreements between states (e.g., river water sharing agreements), joint development projects, border coordination committees, and inter-state police cooperation (through the Bureau of Police Research and Development and the Interstate Intelligence and Investigation Network).
-The NITI Aayog has promoted "competitive cooperative federalism" through state-level performance indices (health index, education index, water index, innovation index) that encourage inter-state learning and competition.
+Art 19(1)(d) and (e) guarantee free movement and residence across India.
+Combined with Art 301 (free trade) and Art 261 (full faith and credit), these create a unified national space.
+Migration raises governance challenges: differential welfare policies, domicile-based reservation (Art 16(3) allows Parliament to prescribe residence requirements).
+The Interstate Migrant Workmen Act, 1979 (subsumed under OSH Code, 2020) regulated migrant conditions.
+COVID-19 exposed migrant vulnerability in the 2020 reverse migration crisis.
+Cooperative mechanisms include bilateral state agreements, joint projects, border coordination committees, and inter-state police cooperation via BPRD.
+NITI Aayog drives "competitive cooperative federalism" through state performance indices encouraging inter-state learning.

 Proposed Reforms — Standing Water Disputes Tribunal